danthorpe/Money/README.md

 typealias DollarItem = PaymentSummaryItem<USD>

 let items = [
-    DollarItem(label: "Something fancy.”, cost: 9.99),
+    DollarItem(label: "Something fancy.", cost: 9.99),
-    DollarItem(label: "Something else fancy.”, cost: 5.99)
+    DollarItem(label: "Something less fancy.", cost: 5.99)
 ]

 let request = PKPaymentRequest(items: items, sellerName: "Acme, Inc.")
 ```

-The convenience initializer receives a sequence of `PaymentSummaryItem`s, and it sets the currency code and payment summary items (`PKPaymentSummaryItem`s).
+The convenience initializer receives an array of `PaymentSummaryItem` values and a seller name.
+It sets the currency code and payment summary items.
+Following the  Pay guidelines, will append a total summary item using the provided seller name.

 `PaymentSummaryItem` conforms to `Hashable` and [`ValueCoding`](https://github.com/danthorpe/ValueCoding).